tycui/tycui.github.io/index.md

 ---

 # Biography
-Tianyu Cui is a Ph.D.
-Candidate at the [Probabilistic Machine Learning](https://research.cs.aalto.fi/pml/) group and the [Machine Learning for Health (ML4H)](https://users.ics.aalto.fi/~pemartti/) group, [Aalto University](http://www.aalto.fi/en/), working with Prof. [Samuel Kaski](https://people.aalto.fi/samuel.kaski) and Prof. [Pekka Marttinen](https://users.ics.aalto.fi/~pemartti/).
-He is a visiting researcher at [The University of Manchester](https://www.manchester.ac.uk/), supported by the UKRI Turing AI World-Leading Researcher Fellowship.
+Tianyu Cui is a postdoc research associate in machine learning for healthcare at [Imperial College London](https://www.imperial.ac.uk/).
+He is also a visiting researcher at [The University of Manchester](https://www.manchester.ac.uk/), supported by the UKRI Turing AI World-Leading Researcher Fellowship.
+He read his Ph.D. from the [Probabilistic Machine Learning](https://research.cs.aalto.fi/pml/) group and the [Machine Learning for Health (ML4H)](https://users.ics.aalto.fi/~pemartti/) group, [Aalto University](http://www.aalto.fi/en/), advised by Prof. [Samuel Kaski](https://people.aalto.fi/samuel.kaski) and Prof. [Pekka Marttinen](https://users.ics.aalto.fi/~pemartti/).
 He earned his M.Sc. in Computational Statistics and Machine Learning from [University College London](https://www.ucl.ac.uk/) and B.Sc. in Statistics from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/).

-His research interests are in deep learning and Bayesian modeling, with a special interest in probabilistic methods for biomedical applications.
+His research interests are in deep learning and Bayesian modeling, with a special interest in probabilistic methods for biomedical applications, such as genetics and [complex diseases](https://ukdri.ac.uk/).
 He has acted as a program committee member/reviewer for, e.g., ICML, AISTATS, and JMLR.

 # Selected Publications